 - Dichotomous Questions: The dichotomous question is generally a “yes/no” close-ended question.
 This question is generally used in case of the need of basic validation.
 It is the easiest form of a questionnaire.

 - Multiple-Choice Questions: Multiple-choice questions are a close-ended question type in which a respondent has to select one (single select multiple choice question) or many (multiselect multiple choice question) responses from a given list of options.
-The multiple choice question is consisted of an incomplete stem (question), right answer or answers, incorrect answers, close alternatives and distractors.
-Not all questions would have all of the above and these guidelines can be used as deemed fit or that best matches the expected outcome of the question.
+The multiple-choice question consists of an incomplete stem (question), right answer or answers, incorrect answers, close alternatives, and distractors.
+Of course, not all multiple-choice questions have all of the answer types.
+For example, you probably won’t have the wrong or right answers if you’re looking for customer opinion.

-- Scaling Questions: Another question type that is widely used in a questionnaire are scaling questions.
-These questions are based on the principles of the 4 measurement scales – nominal, ordinal, interval and ratio.
-Some question types that utilize the fundamental properties of these scales are rank order questions, Likert scale questions, semantic differential scale questions and stapel scale questions.
+- Scaling Questions: These questions are based on the principles of the four measurement scales – nominal, ordinal, interval, and ratio.
+A few of the question types that utilize the fundamental properties of these scales are rank order questions, Likert scale questions, semantic differential scale questions, and stapel scale questions.

 Questionnaires can be administered or distributed in the following forms:

-- Computer Questionnaire: In this type, respondents are sent the questionnaire via email or other online mediums and the respondent is required to complete this questionnaire.
-The advantages of this method is that is cost-effective and time efficient.
-Respondents can also answer at leisure and since they are not pressured, responses could be even more accurate.
-The disadvantage, however is that respondents can easily ignore these questionnaires.
+- Computer Questionnaire: In this type, respondents are sent the questionnaire via email or other online mediums.
+This method is generally cost-effective and time-efficient.
+Respondents can also answer at leisure.
+Without the pressure to answer immediately, responses may be more accurate.
+The disadvantage, however, is that respondents can easily ignore these questionnaires.

 - In-House Questionnaire: This type of questionnaire is conducted by a researcher that visits the home or workplace of the respondent.
-The advantage of this type of questionnaire is that the respondent is in a comfortable and natural environment and in-depth data can be collected.
-The disadvantage though is that it is expensive
+The advantage of this method is that the respondent is in a comfortable and natural environment, and in-depth data can be collected.
+The disadvantage though, is that it is expensive and slow to conduct.

-- Mail Questionnaire: Mail questionnaires are now turning obsolete but are still being used in some market research studies.
-This method involves a researcher sending a physical questionnaire request to a respondent that can be filled in and sent back.
-The advantage of this methods is that respondents can complete this at leisure and hence answer truthfully and entirely.
-The disadvantage though is that this method is expensive and time consuming.
-There is also a high risk of the not being able to collect enough responses to make actionable insights from the data.
+- Mail Questionnaire: Mail questionnaires are starting to be obsolete but are still being used in some market research studies.
+This method involves a researcher sending a physical data collection questionnaire request to a respondent that can be filled in and sent back.
+The advantage of this method is that respondents can complete this on their own time to answer truthfully and entirely.
+The disadvantage is that this method is expensive and time-consuming.
+There is also a high risk of not being able to collect enough responses to make actionable insights from the data.

-A survey creator may administer a pre-testing of the same to a focus group during the development process to get a better understanding of how the respondent in that focus group responds.
+As a survey creator, you may want to pre-test the survey by administering it to a focus group during development.
+You can try out a few different questionnaire designs to determine which resonates best with your target audience.
 Pre-testing is a good practice as the survey creator can comprehend in the initial stages if there are any changes required in the survey.

-1. Identify what you want to cover in a questionnaire: Even before you think how your questionnaire will look, think what your questionnaire is going to include before you start designing the look of it.
+1. Identify what you want to cover in a research questionnaire: Think about what your questionnaire is going to include before you start designing the look of it.
 Clarity of the topic is of utmost importance as this is the primary step in designing the questionnaire.
-Once you are clear on what the questionnaire is going to be about the rest of the steps simply follow.
+Once you are clear on the purpose of the questionnaire, you can begin the design process.

-3. Ask only one question at a time: At times a researcher may be tempted to add two similar questions as one.
-However, this is also something that should be avoided as each question might have a different outcome.
-It may seem like common sense, but it’s an easy trap to fall into when compiling questions.
-If any of your questions contain the word “and”, take another look at it.
-This question likely has two parts, which can tamper your data quality.
+3. Ask only one question at a time: At times, a researcher may be tempted to add two similar questions as one.
+This might seem like a good way to consolidate answers to similar questions, but it can actually confuse your respondents or lead to inaccurate data.
+If any of your questions contain the word “and,” take another look.
+This question likely has two parts, which can affect the quality of your data.

 4. Be flexible with your options: While designing, the survey creator needs to be flexible in terms of “option choice” for the respondents.
-Sometimes the respondents may not necessarily want to choose from the answer options provided by the survey creator, in such a situation it helps to have “other” option.
+Sometimes the respondents may not necessarily want to choose from the answer options provided by the survey creator.
+An “other” option often helps keep respondents engaged in the survey.

-5. Open-ended or closed-ended question, it’s a tough choice: The survey creator might end up in a situation where he/she would need to make distinct choices between open or close-ended questions.
-Again the question type should be carefully sorted as it defines the tone and importance of asking the question in the first place.
+5. Open-ended or closed-ended question, it’s a tough choice: The survey creator might end up in a situation where they need to make distinct choices between open or close-ended questions.
+The question type should be carefully chosen as it defines the tone and importance of asking the question in the first place.

-If the questionnaire requires the respondents not to restrict their thoughts, open-ended questionis the best choice.
-But, if the surveyor wants a specific response then close-ended questions should be their primary choice.
-The key to asking closed-ended questions is to generate data that is easy to analyze and spot trends; not to mention, closed-ended questions are easier for the survey taker..
+If the questionnaire requires the respondents to elaborate on their thoughts, an open-ended question is the best choice.
+If the surveyor wants a specific response, then close-ended questions should be their primary choice.
+The key to asking closed-ended questions is to generate data that is easy to analyze and spot trends.

 To carry out market research, researchers need a representative sample that can be collected using one of the many sampling techniques.
-It is very important to plan and define these target respondents on the basis of the demographics required.
+It is very important to plan and define these target respondents based on the demographics required.

 7. Choosing the right tool is important: QuestionPro is a simple yet advanced survey software platform that the surveyors can use to create a questionnaire or choose from the already existing 300+ questionnaire templates.

-One last yet an important note before we conclude, save personal questions for last!
+Always save personal questions for last.
 Sensitive questions may cause respondents to drop off before completing.
 If these questions are at the end, the respondent has had time to become more comfortable with the interview and are more likely to answer personal or demographic questions.

-After reading this article, still don’t understand the difference between survey and a questionnaire?
-Read on to find out more:
+Still don’t understand the difference between survey and a questionnaire?

 |What is it?||Instrument of data collection||Process of collecting and analyzing that data|